aapae/aapae.github.io/pages/membership.md

 - $200 institutions
 - $25 concession: students and low income

-To join, download and complete a membership form in [pdf](/documents/2020-2021-AAPAE MembershipRenewal.pdf) or [word](/documents/2020-2021-AAPAE MembershipRenewal.docx) and send it along with a cheque (for the appropriate amount) made payable to "AAPAE", or EFT (account details are on the form), or with your credit card details, to the following address:
+To join, download and complete a membership form in [pdf](/documents/2021-2022-AAPAE-Membership-Renewal.pdf.pdf) or [word](/documents/2021-2022-AAPAE-Membership-Renewal.docx) email it back to [info@aapae.org.au](mailto:info@aapae.org.au).
+Payment can be made via EFT, Visa card, Mastercard or cheque.
+For cheque payments, please send to:

 > AAPAE
-> C/o The Secretary
+> C/- Ian Gibson
 > GPO Box 1692
 > Melbourne  VIC  3001
 > Australia